 Wallet Disclosure

-Publish a list of all insider wallets: team members, investors, advisors, and treasury.
+Publish a list of all insider wallets including team members, investors, advisors, and treasury.
 Label each wallet with its owner and allocation.
 This allows the community to monitor movements and verify that vesting is being respected.
 Projects that refuse to disclose wallets are hiding something.

 Communication Channels